-- Verify 10 days have passed since their symptoms began, or since the date of their initial positive test (use the date the test was collected) if they did not develop symptoms. - Verify the student/staff has been fever free for at least 24 hours (without the use of fever-reducing medication) AND check that symptoms improved. - Present a signed note from a medical provider which documents the student/staff is cleared to come back to school/work after completion of 10 days Isolation.
+- Verify 5 days have passed since their symptoms began, or since the date of their initial positive test (use the date the test was collected) if they did not develop symptoms. - Verify the student/staff has been fever free for at least 24 hours (without the use of fever-reducing medication) AND check that symptoms improved. - Recommended student/staff wears a mask for 5 days upon return from COVID-19.